objcio/articles/2013-11-08-build-process.md

 After that, you can modify the app icon using ImageMagick.
 For a complete example of how to do this, check out [this GitHub project](https://github.com/krzysztofzablocki/IconOverlaying).

-If you'd like to encourage yourself or your code workers to keep your source files concise, you can add a "Run Script" build phase that spits out a warning if a source file exceeds a certain size, in this example 200 lines.
+If you'd like to encourage yourself or your co-workers to keep your source files concise, you can add a "Run Script" build phase that spits out a warning if a source file exceeds a certain size, in this example 200 lines.

     find "${SRCROOT}" \( -name "*.h" -or -name "*.m" \) -print0 | xargs -0 wc -l | awk '$1 > 200 && $2 != "total" { print $2 ":1: warning: file more than 200 lines" }'